Supervision and the Supervisor

 INTRODUCTION

-The supervisor, and the function and domain of supervision, can be defined in a number of different ways.
-Company policy and company organizational certainly will influence the definition within a construction company.
+The supervisor, and the function and domain of construction supervision, can be defined in a number of different ways.
+Company policy and company organizational plan certainly will influence the definition within a construction company.
 Collective bargaining agreements frequently contain their own elements of definition.
 A variety of different management references likewise contain various definitions of construction supervision.

 DEFINITION OF SUPERVISOR